shabbirshuvo/shabbirshuvo/README.md

 ## 🚀 About Me
 I am a Software Engineer, Artificial Intelligence (Machine and Deep Learning) Engineer & Researcher

-I have good knowledge of Python and basic knowledge of C++ and Java.
-Additionally, I have a working knowledge of SQL, HTML, CSS, and Javascript.
+I have good knowledge of Python, C++ and Java.
+Additionally, I have a working proficiency of SQL, HTML, CSS, and Javascript.

 Writing code is my passion, and I am learning, building my capabilities and improving myself everyday.